Sarbatore/rdr_natives/README.md

 - A file for a namespace
 - Function name must be the LUA equivalent of the C function name or you invent a name for those who are unknown
 - Comment on the functions (short description, parameters and return value)
+- Export your function in exports.lua
+- Add the function to the references list (alphabetically)

 ## References:
 Audio |